Skip to main content

 • eye movement desensitisation and reprocessing (EMDR)

 These treatments may help you to control any distressing thoughts.
-Your therapist will discuss with you the most suitable treatment approach and will monitor its effectiveness.
+Your therapist will discuss with you the most suitable treatment for you and check how well it is working.

 3. Reintegration

-The final stage is to begin to use these skills and techniques to develop better relationships.
+The final stage of treatment for PTSD is to use new skills and techniques you have learned to develop better relationships.

 Content supplied by the NHS and adapted for Ireland by the HSE